Modakkurichi Assembly constituency

 Modakkurichi Assembly constituency (தமிழ்: மொடக்குறிச்சி) is a legislative assembly constituency in the Indian state of Tamil Nadu.
 Its State Assembly Constituency number is 100.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu, in India.

 It covers Sivagiri, Modakkurichi and some parts of Erode City.
 It is included in Erode Lok Sabha constituency.

 During the 1996 Assembly elections, a record 1033 candidates contested the Modakurichi Assembly seat.
-To check a repeat of this, the Election Commission increased the security deposit amount in the next elections.
+To check a repeat of this, the Election Commission increased the security deposit amount in the next elections.Due to this, Election to Modakurichi Cosntituency had been postponed for one month and by election was conducted.
+This Cosntituency elected women representatives for more times.

 Elections and winners in the constituency are listed below.